The Baum--Connes conjecture localised at the unit element of a discrete group: Abstract

 \section{Abstract}

 We construct a Baum--Connes assembly map localised at the unit element of a discrete group $\Gamma$.
-This morphism, called $\mu_\tau$, is defined in $KK$-theory with coefficients in $\R$ by means of the action of the projection $[\tau]\in KK_\R^\Gamma(\C,\C)$ canonically associated to the group trace of $\Gamma$.
+This morphism, called $\mu_\tau$, is defined in $KK$-theory with coefficients in $\mathbb{R}$ by means of the action of the idempotent $[\tau]\in KK_\R^\Gamma(\C,\C)$ canonically associated to the group trace of $\Gamma$.
 We show that the corresponding $\tau$-Baum--Connes conjecture is weaker then the classical one but still implies the strong Novikov conjecture.
+The right hand side of $\mu_\tau$ is functorial with respect to the group $\Gamma$.